 Allocate your largest budget here

-Category keywords typically receive about 60% of total Apple Search Ads budget.
+Category keywords typically receive the largest share of total Apple Search Ads budget.
 This is your primary growth lever.
-CPAs will be moderate, usually 2-5x your brand CPA, but volume is significantly higher.
+CPAs will be moderate — meaningfully higher than brand CPA — but volume is significantly higher.

 Use custom product pages for each ad group

 Apple allows up to 35 different custom product pages per app, and you should use them.
 A user searching 'sleep sounds' should land on a product page featuring sleep-related screenshots, not your generic app page.
-This alone can lift conversion rates 20% or more.
+In our experience, aligning creative to search intent this way can meaningfully lift conversion rates.

 At RocketShip HQ, we worked with a wellness subscription app where